CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.

 1. From the navigation menu scroll down to  **Billing** and select **Licenses**.

 1. In the Subscriptions page you can see all Available licenses, Assigned licenses.
-Click on any of the product to get detailed information.
+Click on any of the products to get detailed information.

    ![](Images/img129.png)